Mayurdpatil67/multithreaded-web-crawler/README.md

 ## Contributing

-Feel free to fork this repository and submit pull requests with improvements.
+Feel free to fork this repository and submit pull requests with improvements